Top Kitchen & Dining Accessories for Your Motorhome

 - Sieves and colanders take up an annoying amount of space, but are so necessary.
 After trying a few of the folding varieties, we realised that you really need a handle – you can drain and then pop the colander in your pan without having to free up the sink.

 - These plastic nested bowls can be used for prep, storage and serving – although you may decide to leave the largest one at home!
+They come in square or round to suit your space.

 - The Tefal Ingenio range of pans are perfect for your small kitchen and easy to store, thanks to only having one detachable handle.
 You can also buy frying pans separately, which fit neatly under the stack.